 It goes without saying that you could always go straight to the source, YouTube to discover the song you’re looking for.

 Search for the ad by the product, and often in the description or comments you’ll be able to discover the name of the song and artist.
-If you want to download the audio directly from YouTube, take a look at some of the suggestions listed here.

 On the other hand, if you’re curious about the opposite, and want to know if one of your favourite songs has ever been used in a commercial, a good place to look is Wikipedia.
 Looking up the song or artist that you’re curious about, under the “In Popular Culture” section, you can find out what ads the song has appeared in.